selfsame/pdfn/readme.md

 >:horse
 ```

-The absence of a predicate check is a 'wildcard' (sparse pattern).
+The absence of a predicate check is a 'wildcard'.

-**pdf** declarations are ordered.
+Method declarations are ordered.
 The user must reason about the specificity of the methods, but gains the ability to declare methods that override parts of a system without having to know the specifics.

 ```clj
 (inspect foo :methods)